openxc/vi-firmware/docs/config/code-examples.rst

 final value should be negative.
 We want to the final value to be sent to app developers with the name ``my_signed_measurement``.

-We will use a custom value handler for the signal to reference the sign signal's last value when transforming the absolute value signal.
+We will use a custom decoder for the signal to reference the sign signal's last value when transforming the absolute value signal.

 .. code-block:: javascript